libvips/libvips/_posts/2019-04-22-What's-new-in-8.8.md

 The old Python and C++ interfaces were deprecated in 8.7, and they've now been removed completely.
 You no longer need `swig` to build from git.
 Hooray!

-The `auto_rotate` flag to `thumbnail` is now always on and does nothing if you try to set it.
-There's a new `no_rotate` option you can set.
+`thumbnail` will now always use EXIF orientation to spin images upright, and the old `auto_rotate` flags does nothing.
+There's a new `no_rotate` option you can set to prevent this behaviour, if you wish.

 # Other